World Languages

 French I Accelerated - Grades 9 -12 - Yearlong course

-Students in French 1 Accelerated will review and/or learn, at an accelerated pace, to write the basic grammar structures taught in a regular level I course.
-In addition, they will acquire the following: an expanded vocabulary, an increased reading proficiency, improved oral expression, an increased aural proficiency, the ability to write short compositions and further knowledge of French speaking cultures.
+Students in French 1 Accelerated will review and learn to write the basic grammar structures taught in a regular level I course at an accelerated pace.
+In addition, they will acquire expanded vocabulary, increased reading proficiency, improved oral expression, increased aural proficiency, as well as the ability to write short compositions and further their knowledge of French speaking cultures.
+Instruction is primarily in French.

 UC/CSU approved course